florianneukirchen/qgis_nearest_greater/README.md

 - Improve strings in the UI

 ### 0.3 (2022-09)
 - Fix a bug by changing the names of added fields to neargtdist, neargtname, neargtcount: Don't use underscore.
-Before, they were renamed by QGSIS when the layer was saved to a shapefile.
+Before, they were renamed by QGIS when the layer was saved to a shapefile.

 ### 0.2 (2022-09)
 - Return additional field 'neargtcount' with a count of the incoming links (i.e. connecting lines from points with smaller value)